DaMrNelson/one-S-pass-firefox/overview.md

 - See where other password managers fucked up.
 Then don't do what they did.
 - Actually price this stuff out.
 Inb4 Two Dollar Pass, the Three Dollar Password Manager: One-time Price of Four Dollars!
 - Open source the server?
 Switch to Rust?
 Or would that just be making it more dangerous?
+- Include open source licenses on all pages, or just manager?
+Or maybe right clicking on it shows them?
+Idk.
+- Conflict resolution.
+What happens if they make a password on one device and push it before saving?
+Probably just use hashes for this.
+Or maybe pull their vault before saving and check the vault version?
+And/or a vault version header/"get-vault-version"
 - // TODO: (in case of very specific Ctrl+F)